basicallydan/danhough.com/_posts/2015-05-23-backbone-mixins.markdown

 Now when `AddableListView` or `SortableListView` want new features, they simply are extended further.
 If any of those features overlap, we create a new "interface" object and extend it as part of the `.extend()` chains we already have.

-<blockquote class="large center"><span markdown="1">For many situations, even in the frontend, composition is a much more intuitive way to build object types.</span></blockquote>
+<blockquote class="large center"><span markdown="1">For many situations, even in the front-end, mixins are a clearer way of expressing what an object is used for.</span></blockquote>

 For example, maybe the list items should be editable in the `AddableListView`, but also in a special, new `EditableListView`.
 Simply make a new interface, and add `.extend(EditableListViewInterface)` to `AddableListView` and the new `EditableListView` object.

-One of the less-JavaScript-specific benefit of composition, I find, is that trying to represent models of objects mentally is a lot easier.
+One of the less-JavaScript-specific benefit of mixins, I find, is that trying to represent models of objects mentally is a lot easier.
 Rather than trying to think of the properties of each of the "ancestors" of a class, one need only think of the properties that the current class **directly** owns.

 ## Drawbacks

 As usual, the method I'm promoting isn't without its own problems.
 It means potentially massive extension chains which go for lines, which some people find annoyingly abstract.
 However, I think that this improves upon the massive inheritance chains which quickly become difficult to debug.

-Composing objects in this way can also be dangerous when two interfaces implement methods of the same name, without this necessarily being known by the developer.
+Mixing in objects in this way can also be dangerous when two interfaces/objects implement methods of the same name, without this necessarily being known by the developer.

-The biggest drawback however is that when using composition, an interface's dependencies must be implemented fully, and are not necessarily given for free.
+The biggest drawback however is that when using mixins, an interface's dependencies must be implemented fully, and are not necessarily given for free.
 For instance, a `sortItems` function may assume that there's a `swapItems` function available.
 It's up to you to make sure that functional dependencies are resolved properly.
-I find that in practice this is rarely a problem, especially when you use composition from the start.
+I find that in practice this is rarely a problem, especially when you use mixins from the start.

 ## Other ways to do this

 You may be thinking that this problem can be solved by defining some common global functions and then using them as part of a single `.extend()` call on a view's definition.
 Well, you'd be right.
-But in my opinion, using the method outlined above is much more descriptive and better encapsulates the feature-driven approach which composition favours.
+But in my opinion, using the method outlined above is much more descriptive and better encapsulates the feature-driven approach which using mixins favours.

 You can group functions together into these interfaces and say, "this view has this feature" rather than having to define a group of disjointed but ultimately interdependent functions and making sure you extend them all.